Swimming Pool Coverage

 Breaking down swimming pool coverage

-Homeowners insurance has multiple sections so when it comes to your swimming pool you’ll need to look into coverage for both damage to the pool itself, and for your liability as the pool owner.
+Homeowners insurance has multiple sections so when it comes to your swimming pool you’ll need to look into coverage for both damage to the pool itself (generally Coverage B, or ‘Other Structures‘), and for your liability as the pool owner (Coverage E, or Personal Liability).

 Does homeowners insurance cover pool damage?

 Yes.
 Homeowners insurance will cover pool damage, but what type of damage you’ll be covered against will depend on the type of pool.
-If your pool is a permanent part of the home e.g an in-ground pool, it would be considered under coverage B, ‘other structures’, and is covered against the same types of events as your house” aka Coverage A (dwelling coverage.)
+If your pool is a permanent part of the home e.g an in-ground pool, it would be considered under coverage B, ‘other structures’, and is covered against the same types of events as your house itself (which is protected under Coverage A, dwelling coverage).

 Quick tip: You won’t be covered for any damage caused by water freezing over, which is pretty common in the winter.
 To avoid this, drain your pool at the end of swimming season.
 Any damage caused by general neglect of the pool won’t be covered.